MiddletonCommunityVoice/services-list/content/emergency-services/Fire-and-Rescue-Service.md

   - https://manchesterfire.gov.uk/
 ---

+### Calls are being diverted due to the virus.

-### Information
+#### Information
-Both community fire stations serve Middleton
+Both community fire stations serve Middleton and Heywood.

 ### Emergecies only call 999